 The Comic Weekly Club was established by King Features Syndicate in USA in 1949.
-We see the club being advertised in Hearst’s ‘Puck The Comic Weekly’ Sunday comic section.
+The club was advertised in Hearst’s ‘Puck The Comic Weekly’ Sunday comic section in various newspapers across America.

 By returning the below coupon, plus 10 cents, to a PO Box in New York, you were able to join The Comic Weekly Club.

-As a result to the above, an envelope was mailed to the new member, containing various items produced by Whitman Publishing:
+As a result of returning the above coupon, an envelope was mailed to the new member, containing various items produced by Whitman Publishing:

-- An Autographed Picture Sheet of Comic Book Characters,
+- Autographed Picture Sheet of Comic Book Characters, measures 8” x 4.75”

-The above items were mailed in a plain brown envelope.
+The above items were mailed in a plain brown envelope, an example is shown below.

-A sheet containing a small welcome message from King Features Syndicate plus the ability to sign-up 2 of your friend to The Comic Weekly Club also arrived in the pack.
-A sample can be seen below.
+A sheet containing a small welcome message from King Features Syndicate plus the ability to signup 2 of your friend to The Comic Weekly Club also arrived in the pack.
+A sample can be seen below, measuring 8” x 4.75”.

 The Comic Weekly Club was operated in-conjunction with Hearst’s ‘Puck The Comic Weekly’ Sunday comic section, distributed across 18 national newspaper chains in USA.
 Hearst’s ‘Puck The Comic Weekly’ Sunday comic section would be seen in these newspapers from 1931 until the 1970’s.

-Although comic strips licensed to King Features Syndicate were predominantly printed, we also see some examples of other comic strips appearing, such as Hopalong Cassidy.
+Although comic strips licensed to King Features Syndicate were predominantly printed in this comic section of the newspaper, we also see some examples of other comic strips appearing, such as Hopalong Cassidy.

 Below we see a copy of ‘Puck The Comic Weekly’, published on the 6th of August 1950 in the San Francisco Examiner.
 We see the Comic Weekly Club Corner on page 11 plus a Phantom Sunday comic strip on page 13.